 ng generate component homeng generate component about

-Next, open app.module.ts, import the router module, and provide the actual routes:
+Next, open app.routes.ts and provide the actual routes:

 The most important step here is configuring Firebase properly.
-As long as we're using the AOT compiler, Firebase will effectively serve two different applications (for the Russian and English locales).
+As long as we're using the AOT compiler, Firebase will effectively serve two different applications (for the Latvian and English locales).
 Thus, to make Firebase play nicely with our Angular routes, we should adjust the rewrite rules.
-To achieve this, open firebase.json and add the following lines:
+To achieve this, open firebase.json and make sure you have the following lines:

 This is the final version of our firebase.json config file.